 Forskudsopgørelsen - a preliminary income assessment in Denmark

-In addition to getting a personal ID number, you should also get a tax card and a forskudsopgørelse, so that your employer can deduct the correct tax rate from your salary.
-A forskudsopgørelse is an overview of the information on the income and deduction, which SKAT estimates for you in the coming year.
+In addition to getting a personal ID number, you should also get a preliminary income assessment (forskudsopgørelse), so that your employer can deduct the correct tax rate from your salary.
+A forskudsopgørelse is an overview of the information on the income and deduction, which Skattestyrelsen estimates for you in the coming year.
 If the information in the forskudsopgørelsen is incorrect or something is missing, you must correct it yourself.
 Otherwise you run the risk of having to pay back taxes or of paying too much tax to begin with.

 If the employer has no basis from which to calculate your tax, they are obliged to deduct 8 percent for AM-bidrag and 55% in tax.
-Your forskudsopgørelse is done electronically and can then be found once your digital tax information is available on SKAT's website.
-When you get a forskudsopgørelse as a commuter for the first time, you should contact SKAT for help.
-After this, when you need to change something in your forskudsopgørelse, you can do it yourself via SKAT's electronic service TastSelv.
+Your forskudsopgørelse is done electronically and can then be found once your digital tax information is available on Skattestyrelsen's website.
+When you need a forskudsopgørelse as a commuter for the first time, you should contact Skattestyrelsen for help.
+After this, when you need to change something in your forskudsopgørelse, you can do it yourself via Skattestyrelsen's electronic service TastSelv.

 TastSelv - electric payment system